Jason-Hargrove/coding-journal/README.md

 ### Feburary 18, 2022

 **Today's Progress:** Worked a bit with conditional formatting in JSX.
 Having problems with someting particular - a horozintal line being displayed in the wrong palce, at the wrong time.
 Desicded to turn it into an IIFE - that's not working either - may change directions again.

+### Feburary 19, 2022

+**Today's Progress:** Looked at Azure data migration options.
+Went over Azure services and concepts.
+Looked into Azure services for IoT and